Primary Navigation Mobile

 Stick to the speed limit to avoid a penalty.

-A radar detector will alert you to when your speed is being monitored by a police officer with a radar gun.
+A radar detector can alert you to when your speed is being monitored by a police officer with a radar gun.
 While these gadgets can’t jam the signal, they can at least detect when a laser is being pointed at you.

 What happens if I’m caught speeding by a speed camera?